tableau/hyper-api-samples/Community-Supported/hyper-to-tdsx/README.md

 ## __Prerequisites__
 To run the script, you will need:
-- Windows, Mac, or Linux (QUESTION: mention lambda?)
+- Windows or Mac
 - Tableau Desktop v10.5 or higher
 - Python 3.7
 - Run `pip install -r requirements.txt`
-- Tableau Online/Server credentials or personal access token
+- Tableau Online/Server credentials or Personal Access Token

 ## __Configuration File__
 Modify `config.json` and add the following fields: